-It’s the largest main street marketplace of South Asian goods and services in all of North America.
+It’s also the largest main street marketplace for South Asian goods and services in all of North America.
 The festival started in 2002 with around 500 people in attendance.
-For Canada’s 150th birthday celebration in 2017 and the South Asian festival’s 15th year, they had a goal of catering to 250 to 300,000 people over two days.
+For Canada’s 150th birthday celebration in 2017 and the South Asian festival’s 15th year, they had a goal of catering to 250,000 to 300,000 people over two days.

 The festival is meant to “preserve and showcase our culture and heritage so that our coming generations can feel their existence and their identity, plus we give our fellow citizens value and the heritage of our culture,” says Chand Kapoor, the chair of the Gerrard India Bazaar BIA.